 - Will not allow for intermittent androgen deprivation (IAD) therapy

-The administration of an injectable luteinizing hormone-releasing hormone (LHRH) agonist or antagonist that causes a decrease in testosterone level.
+The administration of an injectable luteinizing hormone-releasing hormone (LHRH) agonist or antagonist causes a decrease in testosterone levels.

 Currently available LHRH agonists: